History of Churches and Burial Ground

 Following the First World War the fields and orchards to the north and west of St Luke’s were built on, St Luke’s School increased in size and the church became a centre of social life with various parish events and clubs of all kinds.
 There was a thriving Sunday School, Church Lads Brigade, football, cricket and tennis clubs, seaside outings and much to engage children.

 After a period of sharing St Luke’s buildings, during which time substantial changes were made to the internal spaces of the traditionally Victorian building, St Luke’s Parish Church and Victoria Road Congregational Church formalised their partnership as a Local Ecumenical Partnership in 2005.
 In 1993 a history of the two churches was written by members of the congregations of both churches, several of whom attended St. Luke’s Church of England schools in Victoria Road.
 It contains personal memories as well as a brief history of the area from early times and an account of the building of the two churches in the nineteenth century.
-You can also find photographs of the churches and the schools in the photo gallery.
+Photographs of the churches and the schools will be available in the photo gallery soon.

 St Peter’s Church

-St Peter’s church was originally built in the eleventh century, and traces of its Saxon past survive in the form of two lovely carved doorways and the stone font, decorated with four mermen grasping their split tails.
+St Peter’s Church was originally built in the eleventh century, and traces of its Saxon past survive in the form of two lovely carved doorways and the stone font, decorated with four mermen grasping their split tails.
 The church is now in the care of the Churches Conservation Trust, managed jointly by the CCT and Parish of the Ascension.
-Seasonal and occasional services take place in its small interior, which are announced in our calendar.
+Seasonal and occasional services take place in its small interior, and they are announced in our calendar.

 Parish of the Ascension Burial Ground